ProxyThinker: Test-Time Guidance through Small Visual Reasoners: Analysis

 \subsection{Hyperparameter Sensitivity}

 The only hyperparameter in \MODEL, $\alpha$ in Equation~\ref{eq:proxythinker}, regulates the scaling of the logits difference applied to the base model's logits, where a smaller $\alpha$ results in the logits closer to the original base model.
-To validate the robustness, we ran experiments with Qwen2.5-VL-32B-Instruct with two RFT experts, VL-Rethinker-7B and OpenVLThinker-7B, across MathVision and MathVerse benchmarks.
+To validate the robustness, we run experiments with Qwen2.5-VL-32B-Instruct with VL-Rethinker-7B as the expert model, across MathVision and MathVerse benchmarks.
 We show a sweep of results on $\alpha \in [0.1, 1.5]$ in increments of $0.1$ in Figure~\ref{fig:analysis}.
+To demonstrate the advantage of \MODEL design, we additionally include a modified contrastive decoding baseline shown as the blue curve in the sweep, which relies on the base model distribution $z_\text{base}$, expert distribution $z_\text{expert}$ and performs decoding by sampling from $z_\text{base} + \alpha\cdot z_\text{expert}$.

 We found \MODEL to be highly robust to $\alpha$, as values between $0.1$ to $1.0$ could yield noticeable improvements over the base model ($\alpha=0.0$).
-Specifically, we highlight that the results reported in Table~\ref{tab:benchmark_comparison} with the default setting of $\alpha=0.5$ do not reflect the peak performance.
+Specifically, we highlight that the results reported in Table~\ref{tab:benchmark_comparison} with the default setting of $\alpha=0.5$ do not reflect the best performance.
 For VL-Rethinker-7B, the best $\alpha$ yields 40.3\% on MathVision and 57.2\% on MathVerse, surpassing the 39.2\% and 55.1\% reported in Table~\ref{tab:benchmark_comparison}, and even reaching the ceiling performance of VL-Rethinker-32B, a full-scale, large reasoning expert.
-In addition, we denote the performance of the small reasoning expert using $\alpha = +\infty$, and we clearly observe that as $\alpha$ approaches 1.5, the performance gradually converges toward that of the small expert, which aligns with our intuition: a larger $\alpha$ amplifies the influence of the logits delta, resulting in the decoding process being increasingly dominated by the small reasoning expert.
+In addition, we observe that as $\alpha$ approaches 1.5, the performance gradually converges toward that of the small expert, which aligns with our intuition: a larger $\alpha$ amplifies the influence of the logits delta, resulting in the decoding process being increasingly dominated by the small reasoning expert.
+Finally, the performance gap between \MODEL and contrastive decoding indicates that the Amateur model in \MODEL is a critical component.
+It plays a key role in calibrating the logits distribution introduced by the RFT-trained small visual reasoning expert and effectively leveraging the capabilities of the large base model.